feathersjs/feathers/docs/guides/basics/schemas.md

 While schemas and resolvers can be used outside of a Feather application, you will usually encounter them in a Feathers context where they come in four kinds:

-- `data` schemas and resolvers handle the data from the `create`, `update` and `patch` service methods and can be used to add things like default or calculated values (like the created or updated at date) before saving to the database
+- **Result** schemas and resolvers that define the data that is being returned.
+This is also where associated data would be declared
-- `query` schemas and resolvers validate and convert the query string and can also be used for additional limitations like only allowing a user to see their own data
+- **Data** schemas and resolvers handle the data from the `create`, `update` and `patch` service methods and can be used to add things like default or calculated values (like the created or updated at date) before saving to the database
-- `result` schemas and resolvers define the data that is being returned.
-This is also where associated data would be defined
+- **Query** schemas and resolvers validate and convert the query string and can also be used for additional limitations like only allowing a user to see and modify their own data
-- `external` resolvers usually use the `result` to return a safe version of the data (e.g. hiding a users password) that can be sent to external clients
+- **External** resolvers that return a safe version of the data (e.g. hiding a users password) that can be sent to external clients

 ## Adding a user avatar

-Let's extend our existing users schema to add an `avatar` property so that our users can have a profile image:
+Let's extend our existing users schema to add an `avatar` property so that our users can have a profile image.

 <LanguageBlock global-id="ts">